Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/components/footer.md

 ### Title with content bar

-Orange footer comes with a title with content sub-component: `.footer-title-content`.
+The footer comes with a title with content sub-component: `.footer-title-content`.
 Add your content in the `.row` container.
 Here is an example for mailing list.

 {{< example class="p-0" >}}
 {{< orange-footer mailing=true >}}